-This podcast show delivers in-depth, educational content across a broad range of topics.
-A large collection of episodes are available to you, the oldest being as relevant as the newest since this show is not about daily news.
+This podcast channel delivers in-depth, educational content across a broad range of topics.
+A large collection of episodes are available to you, the oldest being as relevant as the newest since this channel is not about daily news.
 Each episode runs between 30 and 120 minutes and is intentionally designed to go beyond casual listening.
 The research behind every episode is conducted with the support of advanced artificial intelligence and presented by two AI-generated hosts.

 If you’re uncomfortable with the use of cutting-edge AI as both researcher and presenter, this podcast may not be for you.
 Its mission is to provide access to expert-level knowledge—insights that are typically out of reach through simple web searches or general-purpose AI tools.